 Incredibly, X‘s album chart positions can be summed up in one short sentence: #11 (debut week), #36, #73, #88, #122, #129, #147, #167, and then gone.
 Poof.
 Done.

 What’s most disappointing about Def Leppard’s X album performance is that it didn’t have to be that way — it could have had a much more effective launch and long-term promotional push.

-As the band has stated, the album showcased the “many flavors” of the band; unfortunately, that message never came across or reached the masses.
+As the band has stated, the album showcased their “many flavors”; unfortunately, that message never came across or reached the masses.

-A simultaneous, multi-format radio campaign could have been much more effective — hitting different types of radio stations with different tracks off the album:
+A simultaneous, multi-format radio campaign could have been much more effective, showcasing tracks off the album to different radio audiences:

 - “Unbelievable” (even though the band didn’t write it, it’s an excellent track) was radio-ready, be it Top 40 or Adult Contemporary;

-- “Everyday” is one of Def Leppard’s best album tracks (to this day) and was ready-made for conquering album rock stations;
+- “Everyday” is one of Def Leppard’s best album tracks to this day and was ready-made for album rock stations;

-- “Torn to Shreds” features some of the best hooks and harmonies the band ever recorded, right up there with any of their catchiest choruses, and it deserved a single release;
+- “Torn to Shreds” features some of the best hooks and harmonies the band ever recorded, right up there with any of their catchiest choruses, and it deserved to be a single;

 - “Four Letter Word” harkens back to the band’s High ‘n’ Dry days and would have had a much greater impact on rock stations if timed properly with an overall radio promotion strategy.